manticoresoftware/manticoresearch/manual/english/Searching/KNN.md

 - `API_URL`: Optional.
 Custom API endpoint URL.
 If not specified, uses the default provider endpoint (e.g., `https://api.openai.com/v1/embeddings` for OpenAI).
 - `API_TIMEOUT`: Optional.
 HTTP timeout in seconds for API requests.
 Default is 10 seconds.
 Set to `'0'` to use the default timeout.
 Applies to both validation requests during table creation and embedding generation during INSERT operations.

+For remote models, `MODEL_NAME` can be written in two forms:
+- Legacy provider-prefixed form: `openai/text-embedding-ada-002`, `voyage/voyage-3.5-lite`, `jina/jina-embeddings-v4`
+- Explicit provider-signal form for custom endpoints: `openai:text-embedding-ada-002`, `openai:openai/text-embedding-ada-002`, `voyage:custom-model`, `jina:custom-model`

+When you use the `provider:model` form together with `API_URL`, the part before `:` only selects the request format.
+The part after `:` is sent to the remote endpoint unchanged.
+This is useful for OpenAI-compatible gateways such as OpenRouter or LiteLLM.

 **Supported embedding models:**
 | Model Type | Example | API Key Required | Notes |
 |------------|---------|-----------------|-------|